Skip to main content

 const wallet = await evm.wallet({ name: "my-wallet" });

-// Access generated contract class via evm.contracts
+// Access the generated contract class via evm.contracts

 wallet